kevin-pek/blog/src/content/blog/search-app-3.md

 The previous implementation works by creating a new process that runs precompiled Swift scripts that accept a set of command line arguments.
 These standalone scripts implement functions such as rendering pages of the PDF documents, and searching across a single document with a given query.

-Given a user's search query, a new search process will be started for each PDF file in the collection, where each program's `stdout` is a list of JSON objects representing the search results.
-Upon completion, these results are then parsed by the V8 Isolate which the extension runs in.
+For example, if we want to search a collection, a new search process will be started for each PDF file in the collection with the user's search query as the argument, where each program's `stdout` is a list of JSON objects representing the search results.
+Upon completion, these results are then parsed by the NodeJS process (V8 Isolate) which the extension runs in.

 However, Raycast actually provides a [Swift package](https://github.com/raycast/extensions-swift-tools) to make this process simpler, removing the need for me to compile my own Swift scripts and handle outputs.
 Instead of writing self contained scripts, I can now wrap the code inside functions marked with the `@raycast` macro, and they will be compiled into functions I can call directly within my extension.
 This still launches a new process for the Swift program under the hood, but the workflow is greatly simplified.